Professor Turner

 A C9ORF72 National Registry (ACORN) is a flagship partnership with families affected by the commonest inherited cause of ALS and FTD: https://www.ndcn.ox.ac.uk/research/oxford-motor-neuron-disease-centre/research-projects/acorn-study

-Aside from my research, as a consultant neurologist at the John Radcliffe Hospital I see patients with a range of other neurological diseases in my outpatient clinic, and contribute to the acute out-of-hours service.
-As one of the Associate Directors of the Oxford University Clinical Academic Graduate School, I have a lot of experience in mentoring early career clinician scientists.
-I am Senior Research Fellow and Governing Body Fellow at Green Templeton College, and undertake regular teaching of Oxford University medical students, as well as educating junior doctors and regional GPs about all aspects of neurological disease.
+Aside from my research, as a consultant neurologist at the John Radcliffe Hospital I see patients with a range of other neurological diseases in my outpatient clinic.
+As one of the Associate Directors of the Oxford University Clinical Academic Graduate School, I have many years of experience in mentoring early career clinician scientists.
+I am Senior Research Fellow at Green Templeton College, and undertake regular teaching of Oxford University medical students, as well as educating junior doctors and regional GPs about all aspects of neurological disease.
+I chair the Case Report Podcast for the popular international journal Practical Neurology (https://pnbmj.podbean.com/).

 Key publications